mohammedrabeeh/DerivTest/README.md

 ## Getting Started

-* Download the zip file to your local computer and unzip
+* Download the zip file to your local computer and unzip or pull the repository.

-* Open extracted folder in VS Code or any editor of your choice
+* Open folder in VS Code or any editor of your choice

 * Run the following commands